shaynagoldfarb/cs391-shayna/assigns/02/README.md

 - lectures/lecture-06-02: closure-base evaluation (ML-like)
 - lectures/lecture-06-03: closure-base evaluation (Python 3)

-Please implement a translation that compile the extended lambda-calculus back to Church's pure lambda-calculus.
+Please implement a translation that compiles the extended lambda-calculus back to Church's pure lambda-calculus.
 More precisely, you need to "compile away" the following language constructs in the extended lambda-calculus:

-TMint, TMbtf, TMopr, TMif0, TMopr, and TMfix.
+TMint, TMbtf, TMif0, TMopr, and TMfix.

 This assignment aims at giving you a little "taste" for what a compiler is like.
 It also tries to show how "impractical" it